RobotCasserole1736/FlywheelLauncherExercise/support/chatGptPrompt.md

 4) A "goal" of a fixed size, at a fixed X coordinate that is visually about 5x the robot's length away from the robot, and with an API to adjust its center location in the Y direction.
 I will write code to call this api to supply the vertical position.
 5) An additional API for the goal which causes it to "light up" and be a brighter color, or be darker and not lit up.
 6) The floor should be grey colored, the background ("air") may be white.
 A black line at Y=0 should divide the "floor" (y<0) from the "air" (y>0)
+7) A display at the top that shows the score, and a time countdown.
+An API to set both numbers.

 Finally, there should be an API to determine if the user has closed the window and it is no longer visible.

 The view window only needs to go down to about -10 in the Y dimension.
 Pick the upper limit for Y and both x limits to allow some margin around the drawn objects, but we don't need a ton.

 Be sure to avoid flickering.
-Double-buffering and swapping the visible frame in a single call (rather than clearing and redrawing) is a good technique.
+Using canvas.after() to do animation is the recommended way to do this.

 Remember tkinter can only take `int` types for inputs of pixel coordiantes - be sure all pixel coordinate calcualtions use `int` or `round` or something similar to convert.